 Aligning sequences¶

-With the simulated data finally ready and QC’d, we can now align them onto the original (unmodified) 4-chromosome D. melanogaster assembly.
-Let’s drop the QUAL threshold to 25 (better for the lower depth samples) and set the alignment-distance deconvolution (-d
+With the simulated data finally ready, we can now align them onto the original (unmodified) 4-chromosome D. melanogaster assembly.
+Let’s drop the QUAL threshold to 15 (better for the lower depth samples).
+We don’t need to set the alignment-distance deconvolution (-d

 %%bash